kirupapremakannan/Sentimental-Analysis/README.md

-# Sentiment Analysis using LSTM💡📁
+# Sentiment Analysis using LSTM💡

 ## Introduction